 About Be Seen, Be Heard! - Using social media for positive change

-The Centre for Multicultural Youth is looking for young people from multicultural backgrounds to undertake a four-day training program in March 2018, focusing on using social media for positive change.
+The Centre for Multicultural Youth is to run a four-day training program in March 2018, focusing on using social media for positive change for young people from multicultural backgrounds.